 - Consider applying eczema clothing over the emollient.
 This stops itching and keeps the emollients in place.

 - If you suffer from moderate to severe eczema also consider wet wrap therapy for eczema.
 Wet wrap therapy for eczema is an extremely effective treatment for eczema and is followed immediately after the emollient is applied.
 Below is a diagram for wet wrap therapy.
 Done correctly, studies report a 75% reduction in eczema symptoms.
+Consult your physician with any concerns or questions.

 This information is not meant to replace a visit to a physician or a physician’s advice.
 Always consult your doctor about your medical conditions.
 AD RescueWear does not provide medical advice, diagnosis or treatment of any condition.